-Comparative Genome Hybridization (CGH): CGH is a technology that can be used for the detection ofto detect genomic copy number variations (CNVs).
+Comparative Genome Hybridization (CGH): CGH is a technology that can be used to detect genomic copy number variations (CNVs).
 Tests can use a variety of probes or single nucleotide polymorphisms (SNPS) to provide copy number and gene differentiating information.
-All platforms share that tumor (patient), and reference DNA are labelled with dyes or fluorescing probes and hybridized on the array, and a scanner measures differences in intensity between the probes, and the data is expressed as having greater or less intensity than the reference DNA (Cooley et al., 2013).
+All platforms share that tumor (patient), and reference DNA are labeled with dyes or fluorescing probes and hybridized on the array, and a scanner measures differences in intensity between the probes, and the data is expressed as having greater or less intensity than the reference DNA (Cooley et al., 2013).

-Chromosome Microarray Analysis (CMA): A laboratory analysis that identifies genome-wide copy number variations at the chromosome level, such as aneuploidies, microdeletions and duplications, rearrangements, and amplification.
+Chromosome Microarray Analysis (CMA): A laboratory analysis that identifies genome wide copy number variations at the chromosome level, such as aneuploidies, microdeletions and duplications, rearrangements, and amplification.
 CGH is one technology that can be used for a Chromosome Microarray test, and another example is a single nucleotide polymorphism (SNP) array (Peterson et al., 2018).

-Comparative Genome Hybridization (CGH): CGH is a technology that can be used for the detection of genomic copy number variations (CNVs).
-Tests can use a variety of probes or single nucleotide polymorphisms (SNPS) to provide copy number and gene differentiating information.
 Comprehensive Genomic Profiling (CGP): A type of next-generation sequencing test that is able to detect all classes of genomic alterations, including cancer biomarkers, with a single sample (Singh et al., 2020).

-Favorable Intermediate-Risk Prostate Cancer: Clinical/pathological features must include all of the following: PSA less than 20, Gleason score of 3+3 or 3+4, and no less than 50% positive biopsy cores (NCCN Prostate Cancer, v1.2023).
+Favorable Intermediate-Risk Prostate Cancer: Clinical/pathological features must include all of the following: No high- or very-high risk group features, Grade Group 1 or 2, less than 50% of biopsy cores are positive (e.g., < 6 of 12 cores) and has one or more intermediate risk factor (T2b-T2c, PSA less than 20), Gleason score of 3 + 3 or 3 + 4, and no less than 50% positive biopsy cores (NCCN Prostate Cancer, v12.2023).